 - Regulated glucose levels.

-- Learned adjust to having a chronic disease.
+- Learned to adjust to having a chronic disease.

-- Learned about and managing hypoglycemia and hyperglycemia, insulin administration, and exercise needs for the child.
+- Learned about managing hypoglycemia and hyperglycemia, insulin administration, and exercise needs for the child.

-Documentation in a child with diabetes mellitus type 1 include:
+Documentation in a child with diabetes mellitus type 1 includes:

 - Intake and output.

 - Teaching plan.

 - Responses to interventions, teaching, and actions performed.

 - Attainment or progress toward the desired outcome.